GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 # Duplicating a blog post

-GraphQL can be considered the Swiss Army Knife for dealing with data in a WordPress site, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.
+You can think of GraphQL as a Swiss Army Knife for dealing with data in a WordPress site, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.

 An example is the ability to duplicate a blog post.
 Let's explore how to do this.